Library prosa.results.rs.fp.fully_preemptive

 • worst-case execution time (WCET) and the absence of self-suspensions,

-• an arbitrary schedule of the task set.
+• an arbitrary schedule of the task set, and finally,

 Processor Model